EngineerBetter/engineerbetter-hugo/content/blog/yubikey-ssh.md

 Description: Get the very latest updates about recent projects, team updates, thoughts and industry news from our team of EngineerBetter experts.
 ---

+You can use a Yubikey USB device to securely _generate_ and store your SSH key.
+This can be used to load your private key on-demand, protected by a PIN.
+Perfect for pair-programming on shared machines!

 <section class="boxout">
 <p>This post is part of a series on using Yubikeys to secure development whilst pair-programming on shared machines.</p>
 </section>

-Not only can a Yubikey be used as your 2FA device, it can be used to secure your SSH credentials.
-This guide will show you how to use your Yubikey to generate and store a PGP key and then configure your computer to use that key to authenticate to remote SSH servers.
+In this post I will show you how to use your Yubikey to generate and store an RSA key, and then configure your computer to use GPG to load that key and authenticate with remote SSH servers.
+Each time you authenticate you'll need to have Yubikey inserted, and you'll be prompted for a PIN.

-This post assumes you have a [Yubikey 4][yubi4].
+I'll assume you have a [Yubikey 4][yubi4].

+## Why store your RSA key on a Yubikey?

 Digital security is generally much more difficult than physical security.
 If I have a secret written on a piece of paper, I could hide that paper somewhere, I could keep it on my person, I could put it in safety deposit box.